-- 1. Cars may NOT enter the driveway in front of the building.
-THIS DRIVEWAY IS FOR BUSES AND EMERGENCY VEHICLES ONLY. - 2.
-Parking lots on the side and in the rear of the building are reserved for faculty, staff and parents.
+- I. Cars may NOT enter the driveway in front of the building.
+THIS

+DRIVEWAY IS FOR BUSES AND EMERGENCY VEHICLES

+ONLY. - 2.
+Parking lots on the side and in the rear of the building have some spaces reserved for faculty, staff and parents.
 There is also street parking available.